maximeLong/Hotmax-Portfolio/README.md

 ```

-## If dist folder doesn't contain package.json and server.js(express server), you'll have to create those as well for heroku deployment.
+## If dist folder doesn't contain package.json and server.js, you'll have to create those as well for heroku deployment.
 ``` bash
 # package.json
 {